 The blog grew at an incredible rate and in 2013, after a lot of plate spinning and one big deep breath, I left a 12-year career in digital marketing behind to write about food and lifestyle full-time.
 So, I'm still a working mum, but my focus has shifted and I couldn't be happier.

-Blogging takes up a big chunk of my time, but I’m also a freelance columnist, producing food, travel and lifestyle content for mainstream media, and have written for publications and websites such as Cruise International Magazine, Metro, Good Housekeeping and Huffington Post, as well as brands such as AO.com and Mamas & Papas.
+Blogging takes up a big chunk of my time, but I'm also a freelance columnist, producing food, travel and lifestyle content for mainstream media, and have written for publications and websites such as Cruise International Magazine, Metro, Good Housekeeping and Huffington Post, as well as brands such as AO.com and Mamas & Papas.
 For more information visit "how I work with brands and advertisers".

 My work includes everything from short how-to guides, to snappy top tips articles, to more in-depth pieces.

-I also develop, test and shoot recipes, sometimes for media and often for brands, supporting campaigns and incorporating exciting new products, from kitchen gadgets to the latest ingredients.
+I also develop, test and/or shoot recipes, sometimes for media and often for brands, supporting campaigns and incorporating exciting new products, from kitchen gadgets to the latest ingredients.
 I also work with a select number of brands to bring a foodie edge to their editorial websites.
-Currently, I’m proud to be resident food blogger for Avon UK and the Family Food Blogger at AO.com.

 As well as writing, I work on my YouTube channel and with brands to produce all sorts of video content, from chat shows to recipe guides.
 I am also a regular on local and national radio.

-You might imagine that, as a blogger you’ll mostly find me tucked in a dark room lit only by my monitor, or buried under mountains of pots, pans and sprinkles – and there’s a grain of truth to that – but I also love working with a live audience, so I regularly partner with brands to run workshops, presentations and demonstrations at everything from consumer events and exhibitions, to trade shows, to conferences.
+You might imagine that, as a blogger you'll mostly find me tucked in a dark room lit only by my monitor, or buried under mountains of pots, pans and sprinkles - and there's a grain of truth to that - but I also love working with a live audience.

 My articles, recipes, tips and interviews have appeared in numerous newspapers, magazines, websites and radio stations, including...